Ivor Richard: 1974–1985

 The incoming Labour Government appointed him in June 1974 as the UK Permanent Representative to the UN, where he served for five years.
 Richard played a role in trying to bring together the sides in the Middle East and Rhodesia conflicts.
-He became a figure of controversy after the then US Ambassador, Daniel Patrick Moynihan, criticised the UN for passing a resolution stating that Zionism was a form of racism, and Richard denounced him for behaving "like the Wyatt Earp of international politics"; shortly thereafter Moynihan was removed from office by Henry Kissinger.
+He became a figure of controversy after the then US Ambassador, Daniel Patrick Moynihan, criticised the UN for passing a resolution stating that Zionism was a form of racism, and Richard denounced him for behaving "like the Wyatt Earp of international politics."

 Richard presided as chairman over the Geneva Conference on Rhodesia from 28 October to 14 December 1976.
 The conference was called to implement the terms of Henry Kissinger's agreement with Prime Minister Ian Smith of Rhodesia from the previous month on the creation of an interim government to preside.
 At the same time, a new majority-rule constitution was written.
 But the various African nationalists from Rhodesia refused to recognise the agreement and no progress was made during the six weeks of the conference.
 Smith was scathing in his treatment of Richard in his memoirs, citing Richard's "lack of integrity and courage" in failing to hold to the terms of the Kissinger agreement.

 The incoming Conservative government in 1979 replaced Richard within months.
 However, in 1980 he was chosen by the Labour Party to take one of the posts on the European Commission (replacing Roy Jenkins).
 It was known that he was the Labour Party's third choice for the position: former Treasury Minister Joel Barnett had rejected an invitation, and the Conservative government had vetoed former Defence Secretary Fred Mulley.
 Richard took responsibility for Employment, Social Policy, Education and Training.